spmeesseman/vscode-taskexplorer/README.md

 App-Publisher is a multi-purpose versioning/release tool that can be used for, but not limited to, the following:

 - Publish releases in a CI like manner on a local system, with version calculation.
-- Several task-mode tasks such as generating the next vesion from commit message subjects.
+- Several task-mode tasks such as generating the next version from commit message subjects.
 - NPM releases.
 - GitHub releases.
 - MantisBT releases via the [Releases Plugin](https://github.com/mantisbt-plugins/Releases).